Life Cycle Assessment software FAQAll your questions about One Click LCA answered

 Please contacts us here and we will get back to you!

-Who does usually use the software?
+Who usually uses the software?

 Architects, structural engineers, environmental consultants, CSR specialists, Green Building professionals, and quantity surveyors.